contentful/slash-developers/docs/ios/tutorials/using-delivery-api-with-swift.md

 ![](content-type-id.png)

-The [`fetchEntries(_:)`][8] method returns a tuple of `NSURLSessionDataTask`, for cancellation purposes, and a [signal][10], which will called on completion of the request.
+The [`fetchEntries(_:)`][8] method returns a tuple of `NSURLSessionDataTask`, for cancellation purposes, and a [signal][10], which will be called on completion of the request.
 The error is also available via `.error` and if you prefer, there is [a variant][9], which takes a completion closure instead.

-Our API includes supports a variety of parameters to search, filter and sort your content.
+Our API supports a variety of parameters to search, filter and sort your content.
 Those parameters are passed as a dictionary when using the SDK, in this case only entries of a certain content type will be retrieved.
 You can learn more about search parameters [here][20].
 You can also explore more of our API using [this Playground][12].

 ## Offline persistence